Nader Shah: Early life

-Nader Shah was born in the fortress of Dastgerd in the northern valleys of Khorasan, a province in the northeast of the Iranian Empire.
+Nader was born in the fortress of Dastgerd in the northern valleys of Khorasan, a province in the northeast of the Iranian Empire.
 His father, Emam Qoli, was a herdsman who may also have been a coatmaker.
 His family lived a nomadic way of life.
 Nader was a long-waited son in his family.

-At the age of 13, his father died and Nader had to find a way to support himself and his mother.
+At the age of 13, Nader lost his father and had to find a way to support himself and his mother.
 He had no source of income other than the sticks he gathered for firewood, which he transported to the market.
 Many years later, when he was returning in triumph from his conquest of Delhi, he led the army to his birthplace and made a speech to his generals about his early life of deprivation.
-He said, "You now see to what height it has pleased the Almighty to exalt me; from hence, learn not to despise men of low estate."
+He said, "You now see, to what a height it has pleased the Almighty to exalt me; from this you should learn not to despise men of low estate."
 Nader's early experiences did not, however, make him particularly compassionate toward the poor.
 Throughout his career, he was only interested in his own advancement.
 Legend has it that in 1704, when he was about 17, a band of marauding Uzbeks invaded the province of Khorasan, where Nader lived with his mother.
 They killed many peasants.
 Nader and his mother were among those who were carried off into slavery.
 His mother died in captivity.
 According to another story, Nader managed to convince Turkmens by promising help in the future.
 Nader returned to the province of Khorasan in 1708.

 At the age of 15, he enlisted as a musketeer for a governor.
-He rose the ranks and became the governor's right-hand man.
+He rose through the ranks and became the governor's right-hand man.